alastria/alastria-identity/dev-tools/createFakeIdentities/README.md

 function createFakeSubject(){...}
 ```
 ## How to use it
-Launch an HTTP Server and open your favourite browser
+Launch an HTTP Server, open your favourite browser and interact with the buttons.
 ```
 python -m http.server 8080
 ```
-The script is configured to work with Ganache.
-If you want a different one, just change line 21 of createFakeIdentities.js to choose your option
+The script is configured to work with Ganache by default.
+If you want to use a different environment, just change line 21 of createFakeIdentities.js to choose your option
 ```javascript
 // Environment selection
 const envs = {